chuyphun/nj_biergarten/README.md

 - `logging` or `print`?
 - Progress bar for better grasp of remaining (waiting) time
 - Cache the `image_rel_urls`
+- Finish filling the queue first and then close the `httpx.Client` session immediately afterwards.
+Crawl image according to the cached queue of urls later.
+    - Pros
+        1. Shorter session so less probable to be detected as bot.
+    - Cons
+        1. This is not what a queue is for.
+A Queue should allow get and put to happen currently.

 ## Q&A